Los Glaciares National Park

 Nahuel Huapi National Park

-Nahuel Huapi National Park - Argentina’s oldest national park and Bariloche’s gateway to the Andes.
-Blessed with its huge, expansive views, the park is truly a national wonder.
-As its name implies, It primarily protects the huge Nahuel Huapi Lake all the peaks and forests that surround its shores.
-The lake itself is the speculated home of “Nahuelito,” a mythical lake monster similar to the Loch Ness Monster that dates back to the indigenous inhabitants that first occupied the area.
+Nahuel Huapi National Park, Argentina’s oldest national park, serves as Bariloche’s gateway to the Andes.
+With its expansive views, the park is truly a national wonder.
+As its name implies, it primarily protects the huge Nahuel Huapi Lake and the peaks and forests surrounding its shores.
+The lake is speculated to be the home of “Nahuelito,” a mythical lake monster similar to the Loch Ness Monster, with stories dating back to the indigenous inhabitants who first occupied the area.

-Around the park several trails cross into the mountains, including, perhaps the most popular, the climb up to Refugio Frey.
-This six-mile hike ends at the Refugio, which offers hiker’s accommodation and a gorgeous view of Laguna Toncek.
-Several other hikes originating from Bariloche and elsewhere, lead to stunning waterfalls, lakes, and mountain peaks.
+Several trails around the park cross into the mountains, including the popular climb up to Refugio Frey.
+This six-mile hike ends at the Refugio, which offers hikers' accommodation and a gorgeous view of Laguna Toncek.
+Several other hikes originating from Bariloche and elsewhere lead to stunning waterfalls, lakes, and mountain peaks.

 Nahuel Huapi National Park, Argentina